 Foods to include in your diet when feeling stressed

 We want to help our digestive system when under stress.
 Try to cook everything fresh from scratch, that way you know what is going in your food.

 Avoid processed food and ready-made meals as these will contain unnecessary levels of sugar and salt, which puts more pressure on our body.

 Consume food that is easier to digest like smoothies, fresh pressed juices, soups, mashed sweet potatoes, steamed fish and vegetables.

 Include more ginger, cauliflower, kale, dandelion greens, broccoli, bananas, tofu, quinoa, millet, spelt, lentils and chickpeas.
 They all include nutrients which can help reduce stress and help the digestive process.

 Consume more omega-3 fatty acids.
-These healthy essential acids are known to reduce stress and anxiety, boost concentration, and improve mood.
-They are found in seeds such as hemp, pumpkin, sunflower, flax and chia.
+These healthy essential acids will help reduce stress and anxiety, boost concentration, and improve mood.
+They’re found in seeds such as hemp, pumpkin, sunflower, flax and chia.
 Also in oily fish like wild salmon and sardines.

 Try to eat everything baked, grilled or steamed.

 Drink herbal teas.
 Warm drinks calm you down as they have a soothing affect and certain herbs such as nettle, and peppermint help with digestion.

 If you want a treat, then choose small amounts of dark chocolate.
 It is rich in antioxidants and can also help reduce stress by lowering the levels of stress hormones in the body and releasing dopamine, the feel good hormone.
 When we feel good, we don’t feel stressed.